mdzakirhussain/vsdopenlaneworkshop/README.md

     This will create the following directory structure:

-designs/<design_name>/src
+	openlane/designs/<design_name>/src

-designs/<design_name>/config.tcl
+        openlane/designs/<design_name>/config.tcl

-    To observe the above, you can open the new terminal[not openlane's command prompt] and check the following[see the image]
+    To observe the above, you can open the new terminal(not openlane's command prompt)and check the following(see the image)

     <img src="flow_images/step9.png" width="1000" height="400">